Copy this photo ...

 ferryman.ca

-London has many great attractions, but this one is not near the top of my list.
-This cable car across the Thames was originally promoted a means of transport, for commuters and for people wanting to reach the Millennium Dome (now The O2) in Greenwich from the Royal Docks area north of the Thames.
+London has many great attractions, but this one was never near the top of my list.
+This cable car across the Thames was originally promoted a means of transport, for commuters and for people wanting to reach the Millennium Dome (now The O2) in the Greenwich Peninsular from the Royal Docks area north of the Thames.
 Truly a ferry service across the river.

 But it became yet another politician’s vanity project, another white elephant.
 It is operated by Transport for London as part of the city’s transit system, but the number of people actually using it for transport is negligiblemost users are tourists, and out of season it’s pretty quiet.